ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 3pm, then a chance of showers and thunderstorms between 3pm and 4pm, then
-         a chance of showers and thunderstorms between 4pm and 5pm, then showers and thunderstorms likely.
-Some of the storms could produce heavy rain.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 5pm, then showers and thunderstorms likely.
+Some of the storms could produce
+         heavy rain.
 Mostly cloudy.
 High near 70, with temperatures falling to around 68 in the afternoon.
-South wind 21 to
-         24 mph, with gusts as high as 45 mph.
+South wind around 22 mph, with gusts as high as 44 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">